charafzellou/golang-crypto-validator/README.md

-# Cryptography Challenge: Secure Communication Protocol
+# Cryptography Challenge in Go

 ## Overview
 In this exercise, you will implement a client application that interacts with a secure server to complete a series of cryptographic challenges.

 The goal is to reinforce your understanding of fundamental cryptographic concepts while simulating real-world secure communication protocols.

 ## Objectives
 By the end of this challenge, you should be able to: